jdmesalosada/PocsJm/SerenityJs-Poc/readme.md

+DEPURANDO EN VS CODE

 {
-    // Use IntelliSense to learn about possible attributes.
+    // Use IntelliSense to learn about possible Node.js debug attributes.
     // Hover to view descriptions of existing attributes.
     // For more information, visit: https://go.microsoft.com/fwlink/?linkid=830387
     "version": "0.2.0",